 Polygon is similar to Polyline in that they are both composed of a series of connected segments.
 Like Polyline, the Polygon class is a Multipart, which provides members for iterating the segments and points of each part in a Polyline.
 Unlike parts in a Polyline, however, each part of a polygon defines a closed area, so the end point of the last segment in the part is always in the same location as the start point of the first segment, forming a closed boundary.

 When defining a polygon part, there is no need to explicitly close it by repeating the start point as the last point.
-Polygon parts are always interpreted as enclosed areas by ArcGIS Runtime.
-However, you may need to simplify a polygon created with Runtime before storing it in a geodatabase or using it in geometry operations that rely on topological consistency.
+Polygon parts are always interpreted as enclosed areas by this API.
+However, you may need to simplify a polygon created with this API before storing it in a geodatabase or using it in geometry operations that rely on topological consistency.

 Interior rings to make donut polygons should be counter-clockwise in direction to have the correct topology.